Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Conclusion

 \section{Conclusion}

-Noisy quantum circuit simulators help the development of new algorithms and enable rapid design space exploration in the NISQ-era.
-Unfortunately, noisy quantum simulators iteratively execute noisy versions of the same circuit across multiple shots and can incur up to 100$\times$ higher performance overheads as compared to ideal simulation.
+Quantum circuit simulation sees a significant slowdown when noise is incorporated into the simulation.
+To address this, we propose \qtree, a quantum circuit simulator designed to mitigate the slowdown induced by noise in simulations. \qtree leverages computational reuse by utilizing intermediate results across multiple shots, dynamically partitions subcircuits, and employs an efficient shot-allocation method.
+It is optimized to run on CPUs, GPUs, and multiple nodes, enhancing memory utilization on HPC clusters for significant speedups.
+Our experiments demonstrate up to $3.89\times$ faster performance than existing noisy quantum circuit simulators on a single node, with tight fidelity bounds.

-To address this, we propose \qtree, a simulator that leverages computational reuse by using some intermediate results across multiple shots in a noisy quantum circuit simulation task.
-To enable this, \qtree dynamically partitions the subcircuits and proposes an efficient shot-allocation method.
-We develop \qtree to execute on CPUs and GPUs.
-Overall, our experiments show that \qtree achieves an average of \averageSpeedup speedup over existing noisy simulators while producing a result with a normalized fidelity that is within \maxFidelityDiff range of baseline result.
+\begin{acks} This work was supported by the National Research Council (NRC) Canada grant AQC 003, AQC 213, and the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding number RGPIN-2019-05059].
+Swamit Tannu was supported by NSF Awards SHF:FET\#2212232 and QuSeC-TAQS:\#2326784.
+We would like to thank Tianyi Hao for providing valuable feedback.
+We also thank Rui Huang for reviewing an earlier draft of this paper and providing insightful comments, particularly on QAOA use cases.
+This research used the National Energy Research Scientific Computing Center (NERSC) resources, a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231. \end{acks}